MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/OMNET++/Installation_steps_OMNET.md

 ```
 $ ./aloha
 ```
-This will run the simulation and open a new window that shows the results.
-If the simulation runs successfully and you can see the results, it means that OMNeT++ is installed correctly and all the sample files are working properly.
+This will open the OMNET++ Qtenv GUI for running simulations in this case the aloha project.
+If the simulation runs successfully , it means that OMNeT++ is installed correctly and all the sample files are working properly.

 8-  you can start the OMNeT++ IDE by running the following command in the "mingwenv" terminal: